Sephora SEA Increases Augmented Reality Feature Adoption Rates by 28%

 Sephora Results: Increase in User Adoption, Usage-Per-User, and Overall Traffic

-Through the combination of thoughtful segmentation and a cross-channel messaging approach, Sephora SEA was able to increase their adoption of their VA feature by 28%.
+Through the combination of thoughtful segmentation and a cross-channel customer engagement strategy, Sephora SEA was able to increase their adoption of their VA feature by 28%.
 They also saw a 16% uplift in usage-per-user and an overall VA traffic increase of 48%.

 No matter how exciting your app’s features are, they can’t succeed unless your users actually know about them.
 By identifying the issue and taking bold action, Sephora SEA was able to quickly drive feature adoption and increase its value to their users.
 To learn more about how the makeup brand is creating a culture of experimentation, check out how they used IAM gamification to drive higher conversion rates.